siavava/portfolio/content/projects/web/rust-api.md

 all events or one by id, and `PUT /events` to insert one.
 It is create-and-read, not full CRUD.

-**Rocket handles the request lifecycle.** Routes are ordinary async functions annotated with a method and path.
+Rocket owns the request lifecycle.
+Routes are ordinary async functions annotated with a method and path.
 Rocket parses the path and the JSON body into typed arguments before the handler runs, so a `PUT` whose body does not deserialize into an `Event` is rejected before any logic executes.
 The Mongo